Skip to main content

 Common cases:

-• Appium server cannot be reached in real runtime mode
+• Appium server cannot be reached when running visor start

 • driver dependencies are not available in the runtime environment